 But not every borrower will be offered low margin rates which could make this work, nor are there any guarantees that your investment’s performance will match your expectations.
 As you seek higher returns you encounter higher risk and therefore more uncertainty.

 And as a concluding thought, investing is not a need, but rather a means to an end.
 Often, investing can wait until you find yourself in a position to invest with cash rather than credit.
-If you subscribe to the long-term passive investing philosophy, holding leverage for extended periods of time can serve as a detriment to your net worth if not managed wisely.
+If you subscribe to the long-term passive investing philosophy, which aligns with my recommendation as the best investments for young adults, holding leverage for extended periods of time can serve as a detriment to your net worth if not managed wisely.

 Ultimately, when you choose to invest with borrowed funds, you find yourself with little “margin” for error.